zhwei0209/Data-for-SRD-25-0284/README.md

    - `do "Analysis scripts-SRD-25-0284.do"`

 ## Outputs
-The do-file runs the statistical models and prints results to the Stata Results window.
+- Main FE regression tables are exported via `outreg2` to `1.doc` and `2.doc` (manuscript Tables 4 and 6).
-This repository does not currently include scripts to generate publication-ready tables/figures.
+- Sensitivity and supplementary tables are exported to `A1.doc`, `A2.doc`, and `A3.doc` (Appendix Tables A1-A3).
-(If the do-file saves logs or intermediate files locally, they will be written to the output directory specified in the path settings.)
+- Wald contrasts (`lincom`, manuscript Tables 5 and 7) and the KHB mediation results (manuscript Table 8) are printed to the Stata Results window.

 ## Notes
-- Please ensure all required user-written packages (if any) are installed before running the script.
+- Variable suffix `1` refers to the male partner and suffix `2` to the female partner throughout the do-file.
-- If any file paths or dataset names differ across UK Data Service downloads/waves, adjust the relevant lines in the do-file accordingly.
+- If file names differ across UK Data Service downloads, adjust the relevant `use` lines accordingly.